pkdevaraj/Presentations/Chef_Cookbooks.md

 - Metadata:	A metadata file is used to ensure that each cookbook is correctly deployed to each node.

 - Resources and Providers:	A resource is a package, a service, a group of users, and so on.
 A resource tells the chef-client which provider to use during a chef-client run for various tasks like installing packages, running Ruby code, or accessing directories and file systems.
 The resource is generic: “install program A” while the provider knows what to do with that process on Debian and Ubuntu and Microsoft Windows.
 A provider defines the steps that are required to bring that piece of the system into the desired state.
 The chef-client includes default providers that cover all of the most common scenarios.
-For the full list of resources that are built-in to the chef-client, see https://docs.chef.io/resources.html.

 - Templates:	A template is a file written in markup language that uses Ruby statements to solve complex configuration scenarios.